Administrative Policy: Academic

 - Master’s Degree Transfer Credit to a Doctoral Degree

-A student who has completed a Master’s degree in the Integrated Pharmaceutical Medicine (IPM) program can apply to the doctorate program.
-If admitted, the student may use course credit earned in the pursuit of the Master’s degree toward the doctorate.
+A student who has completed a Master’s degree with a thesis track in the Integrated Pharmaceutical Medicine (IPM) program can apply to the doctorate program.
+Successful completion of the Master’s thesis is required for matriculation to the Doctoral program.
+If admitted, the student may use course credit earned in the pursuit of the Master’s degree toward the Doctoral Degree.

 - Pharmacy Leadership Academy Program